pentandra/lifepreserver/items/static/blog/posts/vocabulary-of-a-workshop-proposal/index.md

 The scholarship of the future must be purposeful.
 The scholarship of the future must bring people together.
-The scholarship of the future must go deep enough to cross all sorts of boundaries and see things in a different way.
+The scholarship of the future must go deep enough to cross all sorts of boundaries and help us see things in a different way.

 Link to this page in another representation.